MartinPellizzer/terrawhisper-compiler/articles/aesculus-hippocastanum/medicine.md

 Horse Chestnut (Aesculus hippocastanum) demonstrates its versatility through various health preparations.
 Post-harvest, the meticulous drying process ensures optimal moisture removal, typically reaching a moisture content of less than 10%.
 The subsequent grinding yields a fine powder, with studies indicating a particle size ranging from 100 to 300 micrometers for enhanced bioavailability.

-The following illustration shows the most important preparations of horse chestnut to boost your health.
+The following illustration shows the most important medicinal preparations of horse chestnut.